moloy900/toolesy/pages/online-image-converter/online-image-converter.md

       <li><strong>Students & Educators:</strong> Convert images for presentations, projects, and educational materials.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions</h3>
-    <p><strong>Q: What is the difference between JPG and JPEG formats?</strong><br>
+    <p><strong>What is the difference between JPG and JPEG formats?</strong><br>
-      A: JPG and JPEG are essentially the same format.
+      JPG and JPEG are essentially the same format.
 JPEG is the full name (Joint Photographic Experts Group), while JPG is the common file extension used on Windows systems.
 Both refer to the same image compression standard.</p>

-    <p><strong>Q: Is there a file size limit for conversion?</strong><br>
+    <p><strong>Is there a file size limit for conversion?</strong><br>
-      A: You can convert images up to 10MB each.
+      You can convert images up to 10MB each.
 For batch conversion, there's no limit on the number of files, as long as each individual file is under 10MB.</p>

-    <p><strong>Q: Are my images kept private and secure when I use this tool?</strong><br>
+    <p><strong>Are my images kept private and secure when I use this tool?</strong><br>
       A> Absolutely!
 This is a core feature of our tool.
 All image processing happens locally in your browser using JavaScript.
 Your images are never uploaded to our servers, meaning we never see, store, or have access to your images.
 Your privacy is 100% guaranteed.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.
 You can convert images directly from your phone's gallery.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.
 You can convert as many images as you want, whenever you want.</p>

     <h3>Why Choose Our Image Converter?</h3>
     <p>Our <strong>online image converter</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online converters that require uploading your images to their servers, our tool processes everything locally in your browser.
 This means your personal photos, client work, and sensitive images remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>